 The optimal dosage of Rhodiola when your body is experiencing stress and tension is 400 to 600 mg daily.
 However, if you’re using Rhodiola for performance increases, take 200 to 300 mg before training (4).

-Even though Rhodiola is safe, it is essential to consult your doctor to ensure the possibility of adverse effects on your body are limited and discussed.
+Even though Rhodiola is safe, it is essential to consult your doctor to ensure the possibility of adverse effects on your body is limited and discussed.

 The therapeutic overall health advantages of taking Rhodiola Rosea are precisely why we incorporate this potent adaptogen into our SuperGreen TONIK formula.